 TimberTech offers warranties as long as 50-years on some of their products.
 For full details, visit: www.TimberTech.com

 CONS OF COMPOSITE DECKING

-On the other hand, you should be aware of some potential downsides to composite decking.
-So let us take a look at the five cons of composite decking.
+On the other hand, you should be aware of some potential downsides to composite deck boards.

-1. The cost of composite decking boards can be higher initially.
+1. The cost of composite deck boards can be higher initially.

 When compared to cedar deck boards, the initial cost of composite deck boards.
 You can likely expect to pay 10 to 15 percent more for composite deck boards upfront.
 However, this can be canceled out by time savings on installation and the longevity of the product.
 Additionally, you will not have to cover the cost of re-staining every 2-3 years.